MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0023-returntypecannotbemodifiedinpublicapi.md

 }
 ```

 In the version 2.0, the procedure is now marked as a TryFunction.
-This means that his return type has implicitly been changed to Boolean.
+This means that this return type has implicitly been changed to Boolean.
 Similarly, it is possible to add a TryFunction attribute on a function that already returned a Boolean.

 ## See Also
 [AppSourceCop Analyzer](appsourcecop.md)